-As it stands, customers of PTSB don't have access to Apple Pay, or Google Pay for that matter, making it the only major bank in Ireland that doesn't yet offer a digital wallet.
+As it stands, customers of PTSB have access to Apple Pay, having introduced it after this article was written.
+PTSB customers still don't have access to Google Pay however, making it the only major bank in Ireland that doesn't yet offer Google Pay.

-This means many PTSB customers have been using the likes of Revolut to make contactless digital payments from their phones or smart watches.
+This means up until Apple Pay was introduced, many PTSB customers were using the likes of Revolut to make contactless digital payments from their phones or smart watches.

-EBS and the Credit Union are the only other financial institutions that do not yet offer either Apple Pay, Google Pay or both.
+EBS is the only other financial institution that does not yet offer either Apple Pay, Google Pay or both.